teras/keydeck/Configuration.md

 - **buttons**: A map of button configurations specific to the page.

-- **templates**: *(optional)* A list of templates to apply to the page layout.
-Each template has the same format as a page, with its buttons merged into the current page.
-Buttons defined in the page override those in the template.
+- **inherits**: *(optional)* A list of templates this page inherits from.
+Templates can also inherit from other templates, enabling multi-level inheritance (e.g., page → layout → common_buttons).
+Buttons are merged in parent-first order, with child buttons overriding parent buttons.
+See [Template Inheritance](#template-inheritance) for details.

 - **on_tick**: *(optional)* A list of actions to execute on each tick event (fires every 1 second).
 Useful for periodic updates, status checks, or time-based automations.
+Inherited from templates if not defined in the page. **Note:** If the page defines its own `on_tick`, it completely overrides (replaces) the inherited `on_tick` - actions are not merged.
 See [Available Actions for Buttons](#available-actions-for-buttons) for supported action types.

 - **window_class**: *(optional)* Specifies a window class that, when matched, automatically activates the page.
 This is useful for associating a page layout with a particular application.